jadecobra/python_tdd_exercises/source/truth_table/test_truth_table_tests.rst

   okay, I have seen this before.

-* I add 2 names in the parentheses
+* I add two names in the parentheses

   .. code-block:: python
     :lineno-start: 43